bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-04-28-newsletter.md

     signature object for the adaptors, so it uses `OP_CHECKMULTISIG` and is not quite as scriptless as before.
-The separated construction also requires a [security warning][ecdh warning] related to reusing some of the involved keys with Elliptic Curve Diffie Hellman (ECDH) key exchange and ElGamal encryption.
+The separated construction also requires a [security warning][ecdh warning] related to reusing some of the involved keys with Elliptic Curve Diffie--Hellman (ECDH) key exchange and ElGamal encryption.
 Beyond that, this technique makes signature adaptors entirely usable on Bitcoin today, and it's what various [DLC][topic dlc] projects have been using.